impostorsguides/impostorsguides.github.io/rbenv/part-3/3-b-content.md

 This is the 3rd and final step in our `build` job.
 We name it `Run tests`, and it runs the shell command `PATH="./bats/bin:$PATH" test/run`.
 This command:

- - updates `PATH` to include `./bats/bin` so that we have access to [the `bats` executable](https://github.com/sstephenson/bats/tree/master/bin){:target="_blank" rel="noopener"}
+ - updates `PATH` to include `./bats/bin` so that we have access to [the `bats` executable](https://github.com/sstephenson/bats/tree/master/bin){:target="_blank" rel="noopener" }
- - runs [the `test/run` command](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/run){:target="_blank" rel="noopener"} inside the RBENV codebase, which calls the aforementioned `bats` executable.
+ - runs [the `test/run` command](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/run){:target="_blank" rel="noopener" } inside the RBENV codebase, which calls the aforementioned `bats` executable.

- This last step also uses [the `env` directive](https://web.archive.org/web/20230621115414/https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsenv){:target="_blank" rel="noopener"}, which sets an environment variable to use in the runner environment.
+ This last step also uses [the `env` directive](https://web.archive.org/web/20230621115414/https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsenv){:target="_blank" rel="noopener" }, which sets an environment variable to use in the runner environment.
 Here we're setting the `RBENV_NATIVE_EXT` equal to the current value of `native_ext` in our matrix strategy.
 If you recall, we run this job in both the `ubuntu-latest` and `windows-latest` environments, and for each of those, we run the job once with `native_ext` (and therefore, `RBENV_NATIVE_EXT`)  set to the empty string, and again with the same variable set to `1`.

  Where is `RBENV_NATIVE_EXT` used?
-We saw it several times in the commands which live in `libexec/`, for example [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L30){:target="_blank" rel="noopener"} in the `rbenv` command itself.
+We saw it several times in the commands which live in `libexec/`, for example [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L30){:target="_blank" rel="noopener" } in the `rbenv` command itself.
 If we were unsuccessful in overriding the `realpath` command with our own, more performant version, we continue on with defining our own implementation.
 That is, unless `RBENV_NATIVE_EXT` is set to `1`.
 If it is, we abort this job and move on to the next one.

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>